Army of Darkness

 Starring: Bruce Campbell, Embeth Davidtz and Marcus Gilbert

 This film begins with a voice-over narration of the main character Ash, who is played by Bruce Campbell.
 We learn that he is currently a slave in the 1300s.
 He didn’t start out like this though.
-We learn that he is from future and he took his girlfriend, who is played by Bridget Fonda, to a cabin in the woods.
+He is from future and he took his girlfriend, who is played by Bridget Fonda, to a cabin in the woods.
 The problem though is that an archeologist used this house to research the Necronomicon, translated to the book of the dead.
 He fills us in with what was important from the previous film.
 Fonda is taken, the dark force gets into his hand and he cuts it off.
 He has rigged a chainsaw to fit to his stump.
 A portal then opens sending him, a shotgun, his chainsaw and his car into the past.

 When he arrives, he meets some soldiers on horseback.
 Their leader is Marcus Gilbert.
 He consults his advisor, who is played by Ian Abercrombie.
 This wiseman thinks that Campbell is there to save them from things called the Deadites.
 Gilbert takes this as he is one of his rival’s men.
 His rival is also in captivity with Campbell, played by Richard Grove.

 They are taken to Gilbert’s castle.
 Inside of the city we meet a young woman; she is played by Embeth Davidtz.
 She asks Gilbert about her brother, who we learn has died in the battle from the previous night.
 She takes this out on Campbell.